benayat/text2image-server/README.md

 - run ```java -jar target/text2image.jar```

 #### NOTES: ####
-- The docker image size will go up to 15GB, because of the stable diffusion model, and the ONNXRuntime-Extensions repo, and that's only a POC.
+- The docker image size is about 6GB, because of the big model files.
-- Despite the image size, running on docker is preferred, because of the system prep, and the need to customize the lib/so/dll file for your system, which is not needed on docker.
+- Despite the image size, running on docker is preferred, because of the system prep part - which will take twice the size, and at least three time the time.
 - You may change the env variables mentioned in application.yaml file, to customize the image generation, like the provider(cpu/gpu), number of steps, image size, and more.